PIC microcontrollers: Original concept

-In theory, the combination of 1600 CPU and PIC device controllers provided a very high-performance device control system, one that was similar in power and performance to the channel controllers see on mainframe computers.
+In theory, the combination of CP1600 CPU and PIC1640 device controllers provided a very high-performance device control system, one that was similar in power and performance to the channel I/O controllers seen on mainframe computers.
 In the floppy controller example, for instance, a single PIC could control the drive, provide a reasonable amount of buffering to improve performance, and then transfer data to and from the host computer using direct memory access (DMA) or through relatively simple code in the CPU.
 The downside to this approach was cost; while the PIC was not necessary for low-speed devices like a keyboard, many tasks would require one or more PICs to build out a complete system.

-While the design concept had a number of attractive features, General Instrument never strongly marketed the 1600, preferring to deal only with large customers and ignoring the low-end market.
+While the design concept had a number of attractive features, General Instrument never strongly marketed the CP1600, preferring to deal only with large customers and ignoring the low-end market.
 This resulted in very little uptake of the system, with the Intellivision being the only really widespread use with about three million units.
+However, GI had introduced a standalone model PIC1650 in 1976, designed for use without a CP1600.
+Although not as powerful as the Intel MCS-48 introduced the same year, it was cheaper, and it found a market.
+Follow-ons included the PIC1670, with instructions widened from 12 to 13 bits to provide twice the address space (64 bytes of RAM and 1024 words of ROM).
 When GI spun off its chip division to form Microchip Technology in 1985, production of the CP1600 ended.
-By this time, however, the PIC had developed a large market of customers using it for a wide variety of roles, and the PIC went on to become one of the new company's primary products.
+By this time, however, the PIC1650 had developed a large market of customers using it for a wide variety of roles, and the PIC went on to become one of the new company's primary products.

-After the 1600
+After the CP1600

 In 1985, General Instrument sold their microelectronics division and the new owners cancelled almost everything which by this time was mostly out-of-date.
-The PIC, however, was upgraded with an internal EPROM to produce a programmable channel controller.
+The PIC, however, was upgraded with an internal EPROM to produce a programmable channel I/O controller.

 At the same time Plessey in the UK released NMOS processors numbered PIC1650 and PIC1655 based on the GI design, using the same instruction sets, either user mask programmable or versions pre-programmed for auto-diallers and keyboard interfaces.

-In 1998 Microchip introduced the PIC 16F84, a flash programmable and erasable version of its successful serial programmable PIC16C84.
+In 1998 Microchip introduced the PIC16F84, a flash programmable and erasable version of its successful serial programmable PIC16C84.